ReAct Pattern

 });Tool Selection Strategy

-// Conditional tool availability
+// Conditional tool availability - build tool list before creating agent

 const basicTools = [calculator, dateTime];